RetinaCare/retinacare-backend/README.md

     ```shell
        chmod +x ./scripts/build-compose.sh

-       # the --compose flag is optional,
+       # The --compose flag is optional.
-       # a single Jar is built otherwise.
+       # A single Jar is built if not specified.
        ./scripts/build-compose.sh --compose
     ```